preciousadeniyi/affective-geometry-consciousness/README.md

 **A**: No, this is an experimental framework for testing specific geometric hypotheses about consciousness.
 It's a research program, not a finished theory.

 ### Q: How does this relate to the "hard problem"?
-**A**: This framework focuses on the "easy problems" - measurable signatures that correlate with consciousness.
+**A**: This framework is a  measurable signatures that correlate with consciousness.
 It makes no claims about solving the hard problem of subjective experience.

 ### Q: Can this detect consciousness in humans?
 **A**: Not directly in current form.
 The framework is designed for computational systems, though it may eventually inform biological consciousness assessment.